 When the Great Depression began around 1929, Americans became focused on locating affordable homes causing prefab homes to grow in popularity.
 Furthermore, the styles of prefabricated homes began to change with new materials entering the market.
 Products such as glass were added into the Keck Crystal home, and the Stran-Steel homes included steel and iron into their designs.

 Metal homes were easy to spot during this time, and the metal constructed Quonset hut was a highly selected option for its quick assembly during World War II.
 Unfortunately, this home is often responsible for the negative views regarding prefabricated homes.
+See our Quonset Hut homes page for more information.

 Even though notable architects such as Frank Lloyd Wright, Marcel Breuer and Buckminster Fuller added their expertise to the market in the 1930s and 40s, once the war ended, people began shifting their residences back to classic home construction.
 Furthermore,middle-classs Americans saw an increase in their income and chose to invest in custom built homes.